kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Bide
 Each hit of a multi-hit move now adds to Bide's damage instead of just the first.
 Needless to say, using Double Kick on a Bide-user has the potential to backfire horribly.
+Bide can still hit targets in the fly/dig state because, though technically a bug, why make Bide an even worse move?

 #### Transform
 Move slots cannot be rearranged when transformed to prevent acquiring glitch moves.